deliapater/Pilates-Studio-App/README.md

 * Vanilla CSS for styling

 ## Future Enhancements
-* Add user authentication with a backend
-* Persistent bookings in a database
+* Persistent bookings stored in the database
 * Calendar view for schedule
 * Search and filter classes
 * Animations for smoother UI